Z4nzu/hackingtool/README.md

 - [x] Multitor Tools update
 - [X] Added Tool in wifijamming
 - [X] Added Tool in steganography
+- [X] Add Table of Contents
-- [ ] add Dropdown to Anchor Links
+- [ ] Finish Making anchor links to the Table of Contents

+# Table of Contents

 # Hackingtool Menu 🧰